 Trials are already happening in both the industrial IoT and smart home fronts.
 GE Digital in San Ramon ran a private LTE trial using CBRS spectrum with Qualcomm and Nokia for its Predix platform.
 PALs fit the need for local connectivity in remote or temporary locations for industrial complexes such as mines, power plants, oil platforms, factories, and warehouses.
 Private and localized LTE deployments merge the quality of service of LTE and the low cost of unlicensed spectrum.

 Alex Glaser of Harbor Research sees CBRS at work in home settings as well.
 He notes Comcast’s acquisition of iControl Networks to potentially move smart home devices to run on CBRS networks.
-LTE’s superiority in quality, performance, and security bodes well for cable providers like Comcast to transition WiFi routers into CBRS-compatible gateways, perhaps through a partnership with
+LTE’s superiority in quality, performance, and security bodes well for cable providers like Comcast to transition WiFi routers into CBRS-compatible gateways.

 Aside from industrial IoT players and general network operators looking for more available channels, the SAS model for CBRS invites more players to participate in the eventual deployment of 5G technology.
 Low license fees and neutral hosts allow non-traditional cellular carriers to build private networks independent of exclusively licensed frequencies or heavily congested unlicensed spectrum in the 5GHz band.